sajonaro/ecs-ec2-ref/Readme.md

 ## What?

-GOAL 1 <br> of this PoC is: to explore options of containerized applications to use container volumes to read/write files to/from common share (s3 or AWS EFS).
+GOAL 1 <br> of this PoC is: to explore options of containerized applications to use container volumes to read/write files to/from common share (s3 ).
 This can be useful when we want to scale out a service dealing with files (e.g. a CMS)

 GOAL 2 <br> is to provide a working example of ECS with EC2 launch type setup, as it requires a bit more configuration than the launch type FARGATE